CALL FOR ARTIST SUBMISSIONS

 * Collectives are welcome; the conditions offered remain the same.

-– contribution up to $500 for materials, equipment rentals or to hire human resources that may not be available at OBORO but are necessary to the performance (with supporting invoice).
+- contribution of up to $500 for materials, equipment rentals or to hire human resources that may not be available at OBORO but are necessary to the performance (with supporting invoices).

 - access to a work studio for up to 5 days (consecutive or not);

 - access to OBORO’s studios and equipment, as may be necessary for the presentation;

 - the expertise of the New Media Lab team, if required;

 - the promotion and documentation of the event.

 - candidates must reside in Canada and commit to pay for their travel and accommodation expenses if they live outside Montreal.